dafny-lang/dafny/docs/DafnyRef/Statements.md

     ";"
 ````

-The `reveal` stastement makes available to the solver information that is otherwise opaque (that is, not visible).
+The `reveal` statement makes available to the solver information that is otherwise not visible, as described in the following subsections.

 ### 20.20.1.
 Revealing assertions